-Note: Do not turn on the bench power supply until your circuit is complete.
+- Note: Do not turn on the bench power supply until your circuit is complete.
 In addition, whenever any changes are made on your circuits turn off or unplug the power supply from the circuit.
-This protects the circuitry and eliminates potential headaches from burned out op-amps.

-- 1. Locate an electronic breadboard and an LM324 quad op-amp IC and carefully press the chip's pins into the holes of the breadboard so that it straddles the center divider without bending its pins. - 2.
+This protects the circuitry and eliminates potential headaches from burned out op-amps. - 1.
+Locate an electronic breadboard and an LM324 quad op-amp IC and carefully press the chip's pins into the holes of the breadboard so that it straddles the center divider without bending its pins. - 2.
 Provide power to the LM324 by connecting the bench power supply -12 volts to the $-V{cc}$ pin and +12 volts to the $+V{cc}$ pin. - 3.
-Turn on the signal generator and oscilloscope, connect the function generator output to an oscilloscope input, and adjust the output of the signal generator until the oscilloscope shows that you have a 2 Hz, \pm 2-volt sine wave.
-Disconnect the oscilloscope input, turn it off, and set it aside. - 4.
+Using small lengths of solid core wire, build a voltage follower as shown in Figure 2. - 4.
 Design an inverting amplifier that doubles the amplitude of the input signal.
 Record the value of the resistors that you will use in the space provided.